BleckWolf25/Evara-UI/docs/design.md

 - **Total for Button**: ~16KB gzipped (competitive with Headless UI)

 Tree-shaking means users only bundle what they import.

-### 🤔 Questions Before You Proceed?

-1. **Do you want me to generate the Input component next** to show you the pattern for form inputs with validation?

-2. **Are you comfortable with the monorepo setup**, or would you like me to walk through any specific configuration?

-3. **Do you have existing design tokens** (brand colors, spacing) you want to integrate, or should we continue with the modern defaults?

-4. **What's your primary development environment** - VS Code?
-Any specific tooling preferences?

-The foundation is rock-solid.
-You can ship Button today and iterate from there.
-Want to dive into the Input component implementation?
 ```

 This is our chat summary